nautobot/nautobot-app-ssot/docs/dev/performance_validation_menu.md

 ### The benchmark substrate

-Every claim in this document is measured.
+Every claim is measured.
 The bundled benchmark (`scripts/benchmark_infoblox.py --matrix`) exercises every available mode at three scales — tiny / small / medium (8,143 objects).
 All numbers in this document are from medium scale.

-The "audit chain" column in the measured matrix tracks whether each mode produces ObjectChange rows and fires webhooks/jobhooks/events.

 ### Composable flag word

 All SSoT pipeline + validation knobs live in a single `IntFlag` — `nautobot_ssot.flags.SSoTFlags`.
 Compose with `|`.
-Bits 0..3 mirror `diffsync.enum.DiffSyncFlags` exactly so the same flag word passes through to `diff_to(flags=...)` / `sync_to(flags=...)` without conversion.
-The Job UI exposes the single-bit flags as a single `MultiChoiceVar` (replacing the legacy individual `BooleanVar`s for `memory_profiling`, `parallel_loading`, etc.).
+Bits 0..3 mirror `diffsync.enum.DiffSyncFlags` exactly.
+The Job UI exposes the single-bit flags as a single `MultiChoiceVar`.
 For the bit table see the reference doc.

-The default is `CONTINUE_ON_FAILURE | LOG_UNCHANGED_RECORDS`,
+The default is `CONTINUE_ON_FAILURE | LOG_UNCHANGED_RECORDS`.
-preserving the historical diffsync behavior.
-Subclass overrides of `run()` can OR additional bits onto `self.flags`.

 ---